eva-takou/Estimating_coherent_errors_with_DEMs/README.md

 # Estimating coherent errors with Detector Error Models (DEMs)

-This is a c++ package to simulate circuit-level coherent errors for a repetition code memory.
+This is a c++/python package to simulate, estimate and decode circuit-level coherent errors of a repetition code memory.
+This code is used to produce the results of the paper: "Estimating and decoding coherent errors of QEC experiments with detector error models" by E. Takou, and K. R. Brown.
+ADD LINK TO THIS

 # Prerequisites